laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 I launched it late august this year, and gets around 150-200 unique visitors a month and have 15 signups.
 I constantly add more components to it and I actively promote it on meetups.
 So far it is getting interest and I'm hopeful to crank up the usage in the coming months once word of mouth picks up and the product is getting into the no-brainer value add category.

-It nicely augments my consulting business as well as the artifacts it gives to users is identical to the work I deliver to my customers in the first weeks of our engagement.
+It nicely augments my consulting business, as the artifacts it gives to users is identical to the work I deliver to my customers in the first weeks of our engagement.
 I'm hoping to strengthen my consulting offering by being able to provide this head start, and also sell enterprise packages to companies who enjoyed 1-Click Infra in their test environments.

 #### OneChart.dev